ScholCommLab/altmetric-news-quality/README.md

 Note: *MD* is meta data extracted from the page header by `newspaper`. *html* indicates content extracted from the page content. *nlp* indicates keyword extraction provided by `newspaper`. *authors* is a field extracted by `newspaper` heuristics.

 This final notebook creates an output file `data/processes/articles.csv` with news articles published by all 8 sources during the collection period.

+### Final sampling

+To create the final dataset with articles that were coded, we sampled *TBD* articles from each source and had to exclude articles that were previously used for several intercoder samples (all samples can be found in `data/samples/`).